 Buick Rainier Roof Crush

-The Buick Rainier was launched in 2004 as a mid-sized offering for the brand, which had previouslyliberty1 focused on luxury sedans in lieu of SUVs.
+The Buick Rainier was launched in 2004 as a mid-sized offering for the brand, which had previously focused on luxury sedans in lieu of SUVs.
 The Rainier came standard with two-wheel drive, but had options for a full-wheel drive system that improved control over the vehicle’s handling.

 The Rainier was updated in 2007, which came with the addition of an improved electronic stability control system.
 Electronic stability control systems have drastically improved the safety of SUVs, but have yet to balance out the high profile of these vehicles in terms of rollover safety.
 Although the 2007 Rainier included this improved control system as a standard feature, this did not adequately counteract design concerns created by the high center of gravity.